 Seed Enterprise Investment Scheme (SEIS)

-- there is no CGT payable on the disposal of SEIS shares held for more than three years.
+- There is no capital gains tax payable on the disposal of SEIS shares which are held for more than three years.

-- Loss relief is available on the disposal of SEIS shares which can be set off against income in the tax year of the loss.
+- Loss relief is available on the disposal of SEIS shares if the company fails.

-- inheritance tax relief if the SEIS shares are held for at least two years.
+- Finally, inheritance tax relief is available if the SEIS shares are held for at least two years.

-- qualifying companies will be able to raise a total of up to £150,000 under the scheme, and funds raised must be used within three years.
-Once 70% of funds have been utilised, the company may raise funds under the EIS or from VCTs;
+- Once 70% of funds have been utilised, the company can raise funds under the EIS or from VCTs

-- There are lots of conditions that need to be satisfied by the investor and company , the main ones being that he/she must subscribe cash for newly issued ordinary shares with no preferential rights, and
+- There are lots of conditions that need to be satisfied by the investor and company, the main ones being;

 - The business must not be more than 2 years old.

-- Together with associates, the investor must not own more than 30% of the equity or voting power in the relevant company.
+- The investor must not own more than 30% of the equity or voting power in the relevant company.

-- The company issuing the SEIS shares must be unquoted and must be UK tax resident or have a “permanent establishment” (essentially a fixed place of business) in the UK.
+- The company issuing the SEIS shares must be unquoted and must be UK tax resident or have a fixed place of business in the UK.

-- In addition, the company must not be under the control of another company and is restricted as to how it holds shares in subsidiaries.
+- Finally, the company must not be under the control of another company.